-- 2.3.3 In calculation of the allowable stresses in metal structures, the yield stress guaranteed by the standard or specifications shall be taken as the basis for calculations; in all cases, however, it shall not exceed 0,70 of the minimum tensile strength guaranteed by the standard or specifications. - 2.3.4 The allowable stresses indicated in 2.3.1 relate to tensile, compression and bending deformations and reduced stresses. - 2.3.5 The design and dimensions of interchangeable components and rope sockets shall be such as to prevent permanent deformations when tested with a proof load as specified in 10.2.1 and breaking when tested with an ultimate load according to 10.2.9.
+In calculation of the allowable stresses in metal structures, the yield stress 2.3.3 guaranteed by the standard or specifications shall be taken as the basis for calculations;

+however, for steels yield stress whereof is not over 355 MPa, it shall not exceed 0,70 of the minimum tensile strength guaranteed by the standard or specifications.

+2.3.4 The allowable stresses indicated in 2.3.1 relate to tensile, compression and bending deformations and reduced stresses.

+2.3.5 The design and dimensions of interchangeable components and rope sockets shall be such as to prevent permanent deformations when tested with a proof load as specified in 10.2.1 and breaking when tested with an ultimate load according to 10.2.9.
 Items of interchangeable components which are manufactured in accordance with the standards and normative documents approved by the Register are considered as meeting the requirement.